You have to ask (‘petition’) the court if you want to be declared bankrupt.

 - £525 for managing your bankruptcy

-- £180 for court costs - you may not have to pay this if you’re on income support
+- £180 for court costs - you might not have to pay this if you’re on Income Support

-You can pay using cash, postal orders or a solicitor’s cheque made payable to ‘Her Majesty’s Courts and Tribunals Service’.
+You can pay using cash, postal orders or a solicitor’s cheque made payable to ‘HM Courts and Tribunals Service’.

 The court won’t accept your petition unless the fees are paid.
-Citizens Advice can tell you about any charities in your area that can help pay the fees.
+Contact Citizens Advice to find out which charities can help you pay the fees.

 You might be able to get help paying the fees if you’re getting certain benefits or on a low income.

 If you don’t live in England or Wales